ChiWang/DmpSW/RawDataConversion/Readme.md

 ##  Development

-    1. cd DmpRdc then generate the dictionary of DampRdc execute "./createDictionaty.sh"
+    1.  cd into trunk, where has the SConstruct file
-    2. create command "dmpRdc"
+    2.  execute "scons package=RawDataConversion" to create command "dmpRdc"

-        execute "scons" at where is SConstruct
+        Note:   be sure that compiled Kernel and Event packages already, if not, do:
+        "scons package=Kernel,Event,RawDataConversion"